dsdevries/coding-challange/README.md

 5) Make a PR against the master branch from your name branch.

 6) Alert the hiring manager or recruiter that you've made the PR, and include a link to your repo.
-You may be asked to add a DSS code reviewer as a collaborator.
+Please add rackley-dss as a collaborator to the project.

 # Required Tasks